Park Avenue Station Community

-To incentivizing redevelopment of underperforming commercial properties along the corridor, Laurence established a redevelopment vision working with citizens, planners, economist, and traffic engineers.
-He introduced bold strategies for transforming a 2,800’ portion of 99E, that would increase it’s value economically, socially and ecologically.
+To incentivize the redevelopment of underperforming commercial properties along the corridor, Laurence established a redevelopment vision working with citizens, planners, economists, and traffic engineers.
+He introduced bold strategies for transforming a 2,800’ portion of 99E, that would increase its value economically, socially, and ecologically.

-Laurence emphasized that in order for commercial developers to build new shop with doors and windows facing McLoughlin, there would need to be on-street parking to serve customers.
-With ODOT not permitting street parking, Laurence proposed a series of options for ‘place-making’, or centers, which included new perpendicular local main streets, a multi-way boulevard, or the devolution of the lowest performing retail portions of strip into housing and parkway frontage.
+Laurence emphasized that in order for commercial developers to build a new shop with doors and windows facing McLoughlin, there would need to be on-street parking to serve customers.
+With ODOT not permitting street parking, Laurence proposed a series of options for ‘place-making, or centers, which included new perpendicular local main streets, a multi-way boulevard, or the devolution of the lowest-performing retail portions of the strip into housing and parkway frontage.
 Each option is based on sound market and transportation analysis, as well as a bold stance on what it really takes to create a vibrant pedestrian-based boulevard on a previous highway strip.
-Currently the multi-way boulevard is gaining serious support and interest within ODOT, and the community.
+Currently, the multi-way boulevard is gaining serious support and interest within ODOT, and the community.

 Clackamas County Planning Department, and Oregon Department of Transportation, Transportation Growth Management Grant